uidaholib/spec-docs/content/tips-tricks/books.md

 title: Books, Periodicals, and Serials
 ---
 ### Book Collections
 Most of the book collections can be found in the Book Collections area (just outside of the Processing Room).
 However, some are located in Cage 1, Cage 2, and the Reading Room.
+See [Scope of Collections](https://uidaholib.github.io/spec-docs/content/introduction/scope.html#other-archival-collections) for collection descriptions.

 ##### Collections in Book area:
 1. Day-NW